-"Social Innovation - Driving Force of Social Change", in short SI-DRIVE, is a research project aimed at extending knowledge about social innovation (SI) in three major directions:
+Social Innovation - Driving Force of Social Change", in short SI-DRIVE, is a research project aimed at extending knowledge about social innovation (SI) in three major directions:

-- Integrating theories and research methodologies to advance understanding of social innovation leading to a comprehensive new paradigm of innovation. - Undertaking European and global mapping of social innovation, thereby addressing different social, economic, cultural, historical and religious contexts in eight major world regions. - Ensuring relevance for policy makers and practitioners through indepth analyses and case studies in seven policy fields, with cross European and world region comparisons, foresight and policy round tables.
+- Integrating theories and research methodologies to advance understanding of social innovation leading to a comprehensive new paradigm of innovation. - Undertaking European and global mapping of social innovation, thereby addressing different social, economic, cultural, historical and religious contexts in eight major world regions. - Ensuring relevance for policy makers and practitioners through in-depth analyses and case studies in seven policy fields, with cross European and world region comparisons, foresight and policy round tables.

 SI-DRIVE involves 15 partners from 12 EU Member States and 10 partners from all continents, accompanied by 13 advisory board members, all in all covering 30 countries all over the world.
 Research is dedicated to seven major policy fields: (1) Education (2) Employment (3) Environment and climate change (4) Energy (5) Transport and mobility (6) Health and social care (7) Poverty reduction and sustainable development.

-The approach adopted ensures cyclical iteration between theory development, methodological improvements, recommendations.
-Two mapping exercises at the European and the global level will be carried out in the frame of SI-DRIVE: Initial mapping will capture basic information of about 1000+ actual social innovations from a wide variety of sources worldwide, leading to a typology of social innovation.
-This will be the basis to examine the global social innovation distribution.
-Subsequent mapping will use the typology to focus on well documented social innovation, leading to the selection of 70 cases for indepth analysis in the seven SI-DRIVE policy areas.
+The approach adopted ensures cyclical iteration between theory development, methodological improvements, and policy recommendations.
+Two mapping exercises at the European and the global level are carried out in the frame of SI-DRIVE: Initial mapping captures basic information of about 1000+ actual social innovations from a wide variety of sources worldwide, leading to a typology of social innovation.
+Subsequent mapping will use the typology to focus on well documented social innovation, leading to the selection of 70 cases for in-depth analysis in the seven SI-DRIVE policy areas.
 These case studies will be further analysed, used in stakeholder dialogues in seven policy field platforms and in analysis of cross-cutting dimensions (e.g. gender, diversity, ICT), carefully taking into account cross-sector relevance (private, public, civil sectors), and future impact.